Houdini is Haunting the Wrong Mansion

 There’s no question that Houdini lived in Laurel Canyon for the better part of a year.
 It

-was 1919 and Houdini was in Hollywood to make two pictures for Lasky-Famous
+was 1919 and Houdini was in Hollywood to make two pictures for Lasky-Famous Players.

-filmmakers lived around the studio.
-Houdini rented a guesthouse from Ralf M. Walker,
+the studio.
+Houdini rented a guesthouse from Ralf M. Walker, a Los Angeles department

-a Los Angeles department store magnate.
+store magnate.

-Walker owned the mansion at 2398 Laurel Canyon Blvd. (the address wasn't changed
+Walker owned the mansion at 2398 Laurel Canyon Blvd. (the address wasn't changed to

-from the gatehouse of Walker's mansion.
+gatehouse of Walker's mansion.

 The four bedroom house at 2435 Laurel Canyon Blvd. was set up on a knoll that jutted

 into Laurel Canyon, creating a hairpin curve.
-The house was just north of Tom Mix’s
+The house was just north of Tom Mix’s cabin

 Houdini said Hollywood was his favorite place.
 The nine or so months that he stayed